raml-org/raml-spec/versions/raml-10/raml-10.md

 |:---------|:-----------|
 | methodName | The name of the method

-The processing application MUST set the value of the methodName parameter to the inheriting method's name.
+The processing application MUST set the value of the methodName parameter to the inheriting method name.

-Parameter values MAY further be transformed by applying one of the following functions.
+Parameter values MAY be transformed further by applying one of the following functions.
 The only locale supported by this version of RAML is United States English.

 | Function | Definition |
 |:---------|:-----------|